macrohumanity/project-mindfulness/README.md

 # Project Mindfulness #
 ## Description ##
 -----------------
-***Project Mindfullness is an initiative to improve societal understanding of mindfulness by way of data science and computer programming.***
+***Project Mindfulness is an initiative to improve societal understanding of mindfulness by way of data science and computer programming.***

 ***This project is 100% free (as in freedom) and open source.
 Feel free to contribute!***